Mohamed-zakaria-coder/Mohamed-zakaria-coder/README.md

 ## 👨‍💻 About Me

-Hello, I'm **Mohamed Zakaria**, a web developer with experience in building websites and web applications.
+Hello, I'm Mohamed Zakaria, a web developer with hands-on experience building modern and scalable web applications.

-I am passionate about creating **responsive** and **user-friendly websites** that deliver a great user experience.
+I’m passionate about creating responsive, clean, and user-friendly interfaces that deliver a smooth user experience.

 I have expertise in: **HTML, CSS, JavaScript, React, Next.js, Tailwind**